lee-zhg/watson-chatbot-pre-post-webhook/README.md

 1. Enable the pre-webhook.

-1. Enable `Return an error to the client if the webhook call fails` option.
-When the option is disabled, its label shows `Continue processing user input without webhook update if there is an error`.
+1. Select `Return an error to the client if the webhook call fails` under section `Synchronous event`.

    > Note: you should consider to turn on the option initially while you test the post-webhook.
 It can help you identify any post-webhook related problem.
 After the pre-webhook works stably, you may evaluate your use case and determine how the option should be set.